Kathy Acker: Novels

+Between 1990 and 1993, she published four more books: In Memoriam to Identity (1990); Hannibal Lecter, My Father (1991); Portrait of an Eye: Three Novels (1992), also composed of already-published works; and My Mother: Demonology (1992).
+Her collection, Portrait of an Eye, was championed by publisher Fred Jordan, who had discovered her work at Grove Press before moving to Pantheon and sent an early copy of the book to William Burroughs in 1991.
+Her last novel, Pussy, King of the Pirates, was published in 1996, which she, Rico Bell, and the rest of rock band the Mekons also reworked into an operetta, which they performed at the Museum of Contemporary Art, Chicago, in 1997.Acker's novels exhibit a fascination with, and an indebtedness to, tattoos.
+She dedicated Empire of the Senseless to her tattooist.
+Her work often dealt with other themes of body modification as well, such as bodybuilding.
+She would outline this in such works as the 1993 essay Against Ordinary Language: The Language of the Body.

+Poems and essays

 Acker published her first book, Politics, in 1972.
 Although the collection of poems and essays did not garner much critical or public attention, it did establish her reputation within the New York punk scene.
 In 1973, she published her first novel (under the pseudonym Black Tarantula), The Childlike Life of the Black Tarantula: Some Lives of Murderesses.
 The following year, she published her second novel, I Dreamt I Was a Nymphomaniac: Imagining.
 Both works are reprinted in Portrait of an Eye.

+Short stories

 In 1979, she received popular attention after winning a Pushcart Prize for her short story "New York City in 1979."
 She did not receive critical attention, however, until publishing Great Expectations in 1982.
 The opening of Great Expectations is an obvious re-writing of Charles Dickens's work of the same name.
 It features her usual subject matter, including a semi-autobiographical account of her mother's suicide and the appropriation of several other texts, including Pierre Guyotat's violent and sexually explicit "Eden Eden Eden."
 That same year, Acker published a chapbook, entitled Hello, I'm Erica Jong.
 She appropriated from a number of influential writers.
-These writers include Charles Dickens, Nathaniel Hawthorne, John Keats, William Faulkner, T.S Eliot, the Brontë sisters, the Marquis de Sade, Georges Bataille, and Arthur Rimbaud.
+These writers include Charles Dickens, Nathaniel Hawthorne, John Keats, William Faulkner, James Joyce, T. S. Eliot, the Brontë sisters, the Marquis de Sade, Dante Alighieri, Georges Bataille, and Arthur Rimbaud.